hdShang/arxiv-daily/docs/cs-CL/2025-05-12/papers/250507775v1-must-read-a-systematic-survey-of-computational-persuasion.md

 ---
 layout: default
-title: Must Read: A Systematic Survey of Computational Persuasion
+title: "Must Read: A Systematic Survey of Computational Persuasion"
 ---

 # Must Read: A Systematic Survey of Computational Persuasion